axelvaldez/radical-companies/_posts/2-missing-chapters/2022-05-07-rcoins-decentralized-minting.markdown

 <h1>Do you mean that there is no possible way to defraud the system?</h1>
  <p>It simply means that I can&rsquo;t think of a way of doing that.</p>
  <p>Every time I think of something, the system manages to protect itself.
-And it is all because of the transparency built into it.</p>
+And it is all because of <em>the transparency built into it</em>.</p>
  <p>I can imagine that there could be a way to falsify a <span class="_paradigm">rCoin</span>&rsquo;s log, but I&rsquo;ll leave that to smarter people.</p>

 <h1>Why can&rsquo;t people mint rCoins?
 Why is it limited to companies?</h1>